tshsmimbd-max/pfl-crm/replit.md

 ## Overview

 Paperfly is a modern Customer Relationship Management (CRM) system designed for sales teams.
 It provides comprehensive lead management, pipeline tracking, analytics, and team collaboration features.
-The application is built as a full-stack web application with a React frontend and Express.js backend.
-Currently using memory storage for development (data resets on restart).
+The application is built as a full-stack web application with a React frontend and Express.js backend. **Now using persistent PostgreSQL database storage for production reliability - all data persists through restarts and deployments.**

 ## System Architecture